 The Federal Reserve monitors risks to the financial system and works, usually with agencies at home and abroad, to help ensure the system supports a healthy economy for U.S. households, communities, and businesses.

 A financial system is considered stable when its markets and institutions—including banks, savings and loans, and other financial product and service providers—are resilient and able to function even following a bad shock.
 This means that households, communities, and businesses can count on having the resources, services, and products they need to invest, grow, and participate in a well-functioning economy.
 These resources and services include:

 • a range of options to finance investment and large purchases, including business lines of credit, mortgages, and student loans, among others;

-• an array of choices in how to manage assets, including savings accounts, brokerage services, and retirement accounts, among many others; and,
+• an array of choices in how to manage assets, including savings accounts, brokerage services, mutual funds, and retirement accounts, among many others; and,

 • an efficient, effective, and safe U.S. payment and settlement system.